StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/apply-a-case-template.md

-# How to Apply a Case Template
+# Apply a Case Template

 This topic provides step-by-step instructions for applying a [case template](../../organization/configure-organization/manage-templates/case-templates/about-case-templates.md) to an existing case in TheHive.